 6.1 Use of Customer Data.
 Ping Identity shall not provide the Customer Data to any third parties except as necessary to operate the Service.
 As between Ping Identity and Customer, Customer owns all rights, title and interest in and to all Customer Data.

 6.2 Customer Responsibilities.
-Customer is responsible for all activities that occur in any Users’ accounts and for compliance with this Agreement by Users.
+Customer is solely responsible for all activities that occur in any Users’ accounts and for compliance with this Agreement by Users.
 Customer shall: (i) have sole responsibility for the accuracy, quality, integrity, legality, reliability, and appropriateness of all Customer Data submitted by it and its Users to the Service; and (ii) prevent unauthorized access to, or use of, the Service, and notify Ping Identity promptly of any such unauthorized access or use.
 If Customer becomes aware of any violation of Customer’s obligations under this Agreement by any User, Customer will promptly notify Ping Identity and work with Ping Identity to promptly terminate access of any such User to the Service.

 6.3 Nature of Customer Data.
 Customer represents and warrants that it will not transmit or expose to Ping Identity any (i) protected health information (as that term is used in the Health Insurance Portability and Accountability Act of 1996 (HIPAA)) or (ii) cardholder data (as regulated by the Payment Card Industry Security Standards Council) as a part of using the Products, in connection with Support Services, or otherwise under this Agreement.